Mount and use OSS

 Important

-Control resource allocation using with_running_options
+Control resource allocation with with_running_options

-Set appropriate CPU and memory resources based on the task type.
+Set appropriate CPU and memory resources based on the task type:

 from maxframe.udf import with_running_options